sathwick-p/gprxy/docs/cli.md

-Excellent question!
-Let me explain in **complete detail** how the proxy handles authentication in this OAuth setup, step by step.
+This section explains how the proxy handles authentication in this OAuth setup.

 ## Complete Proxy Authentication Flow (No Code)